New Technology Installation

 New consumer behaviors formed during the pandemic will become habits the longer these measures last.
 These habits have presented many new challenges that retailers must meet to stay in lockstep with their shoppers.

 Many new technologies are being developed to overcome the changes that were brought on by the extended lockdown.
 Here are several trends that are sure to impact the marketplace as we move forward to the new normal:

 A significant shift to eCommerce is the most notable as customers shopped online and utilized curbside pickup or delivery of their orders.
-How this plays out into the future will significant to the marketing and merchandising strategies of retailers.
-Is the thrill of the shopping experience be replaced by apprehension of entering the store?
-And, how can retailers recapture profitable impulse and upsell sales which are surely to dwindle because of this habit?
+How this plays out in the future will significant to the marketing and merchandising strategies of retailers.
+Is the thrill of the shopping experience be replaced by the apprehension of entering the store?
+And, how can retailers recapture profitable impulse and upsell sales which are sure to dwindle because of this habit?

 Contactless Payment Systems

 Safety concerns at the checkout will remain after the pandemic is over.
 Shoppers have realized that touching the buttons and keypad on POS card reader and handling cash elevates risk.
 Customers are now opting for contactless cards and mobile payments instead.
 The data shows that 22% of shoppers used a digital wallet to buy at least one product in a physical store.
 This will continue newer technology is developed to meet this trend.